OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ![With graph](./docimages/with.graph.png "With Traffic Graph")

 Click on the Flow value (top-right) to show/hide the graph.

+> The cool thing in this context is that whatever complex the rendering (what the user sees) looks like, the complexity
+> belongs to the renderer (i.e. the client, the web browser in this case).
+The server is only responsible for providing the _raw_ data
+> the graph is based on; and typically here, providing the data is certainly not the most complex part, pinging the server does the job...
+> As a matter of fact, a small board like a Raspberry PI Zero can **_totally_** assume it, without noticing.

 ## Dynamic loading
 You have the possibility to dynamically load Channels, Forwarders and Computers.